-A grade of F or FNS means that you have failed the course.
-A supplemental examination is only available in some circumstances to those students who receive an F. (details in the Undergraduate Calendar)
+A grade of F, FNS, or FDNW means that you have failed the course (DNW = Did Not Write).
+A supplemental examination is only available in some circumstances to those students who receive an F. (details are available in the Undergraduate Calendar)